Alan Emtage: Life

 Emtage was a founding member of the Internet Society and went on to create and chair several working groups at the Internet Engineering Task Force (IETF), the standard-setting body for the Internet.
 Working with other pioneers such as Tim Berners-Lee, Marc Andreessen, Mark McCahill (creator of Gopher) and Jon Postel, Emtage co-chaired the Uniform Resource Identifier working group which created the standard for Uniform Resource Locators (URLs).

-On September 18, 2017 Emtage was inducted as an Innovator by the Internet Society into the Internet Hall of Fame in a ceremony in Los Angeles.

-On October 20, 2019 Emtage was conferred the Honorary Degree of Doctor of Science from the University of the West Indies.

-On October 26, 2022 Emtage was conferred the Honorary Degree of Doctor of Science from McGill University.
+In 2017, Emtage was inducted as an Innovator by the Internet Society into the Internet Hall of Fame in a ceremony in Los Angeles.
+In 2019, Emtage was conferred the Honorary Degree of Doctor of Science from the University of the West Indies, and in 2022 received an Honorary Degree of Doctor of Science from McGill University.

 Emtage has spoken and lectured on Internet Information Systems and is chief technical officer at Mediapolis, a Web engineering company in New York City.